usqitsn/usqitsn.github.io/index.md

-Temporary landing page for newly formed USQ IT Students' Network.
-We are not yet accepting membership.
-Check back frequently for updates.
+Temporary landing page for newly-formed USQ IT Students' Network.

-Community forums: <a href="https://community.usqitsn.org">community.usqitsn.org</a>
+Head to the community forums to sign up for an account and become a member: <a href="https://community.usqitsn.org">community.usqitsn.org</a>

 Enquiries: <a href="mailto:enquiries@usqitsn.org">enquiries@usqitsn.org</a>